 Direct the rescue personnel to the location or arrange guidance.
 For example: one person stays to guide on the side of the parking lot and another next to the building.

-In evacuation situations the gathering area is: Parking spaces
+In evacuation situations the gathering area is: The park area in front of the A buildings

-Back-up gathering area: The neighbouring property
+Back-up gathering area: The neighbouring properties